-- Since registrants of domain names registered in violation of the agreement restriction are not a party to the action, relief cannot take the form of deleting registrations that were made in violation of the agreement restrictions. - The Expert will have at its disposal a variety of graduated enforcement tools including: - Monetary sanctions; - Suspension of accepting new domain name registrations in the gTLD until such time as the violation(s) is cured; or, in extraordinary circumstances, - Providing for the termination of a registry agreement. - In making its Determination of the appropriate remedy, the Experts will consider the ongoing harm to the Complainant.
+- Since registrants of domain names registered in violation of the agreement restriction are not a party to the action, reliefa recommended remedy cannot take the form of deleting registrations that were made in violation of the agreement restrictions. - The Expert will have at its disposal a variety of graduated enforcement tools including: to recommend against the registry if it is deemed to have allowed registrations outside the scope of its promised limitations, including: - Remedial measures for the registry to employ to ensure against allowing future registrations that do not comply with community-based limitations; - Monetary sanctions; - Suspension of accepting new domain name registrations in the gTLD until such time as the violation(s) is cured; or, in extraordinary circumstances; - Providing for the termination of a registry agreement. - In making its Determinationrecommendation of the appropriate remedy, the Experts will consider the ongoing harm to the Complainant.